-Is a Polygraph Test Admissible as Evidence?
+Is a Polygraph Test Admissible as Evidence in Texas?

 In nearly all cases, the answer is no. Despite the widespread use of polygraph tests in criminal investigations, these tests cannot be used to make a definitive determination that an individual is lying.
 What a polygraph does is measure minute physiological changes that the subject experiences while answering questions.
 These physiological changes can include a change in heart rate, increased sweating, and a rise in blood pressure.
 Although these can indicate that an individual is not telling the truth, they can also indicate nervousness or anxiety.
 Many factors can play into an individual’s polygraph test results, such as his or her emotional state at the time of testing, the individual performing the testing, and the way the questions are worded.
 Because of all the variables present that can alter a suspect’s results, most courts agree that polygraph tests are scientifically inaccurate.
 If you are a suspect in a criminal investigation and you are asked to take a polygraph test, do not take the test until you have discussed it with an experienced criminal defense attorney.
 You are under no legal obligation to take the test.